 - Government pledge to dedicate USD 18 billion to emerging biotechnologies in the latest five-year plan

-- Over 260 million Chinese are estimated to suffer from chronic diseases and this number expected to triple by 2030.
+- Over 260 million Chinese are estimated to suffer from chronic diseases.
+This number expected to triple by 2030.

 - An extremely dense of patients with an aging population